 Leave this default option enabled if you want to manage which issues are added to the board explicitly.
 New issues that are created in your projects are not seen on the board unless you add them manually.
 Teams that follow a Kanban methodology generally add new issues directly in the leftmost column of the board.

 When you use this option, make sure that backlog shows issues that are not currently displayed on the board.
 If someone creates an issue in your project without using the board, you can locate it and add it to the board from the backlog.

 Use this option to add issues to the board automatically.
 Any issue that matches the search query is added to the board as a card.
 New issues that are added directly to the board automatically inherit the attributes that are used in the search query.

 If you enable this option and leave the search query field empty, all of the issues in the selected projects are added to the board.
 Each issue is placed as a card in the column that matches the value for the field that identifies the columns.

 Define Columns and Swimlanes

 By default, the template for the Kanban board does not use swimlanes.
-All of the issues are displayed in the same row.
 You can, however add swimlanes to the board to add another layer of information.